AfonsoMassunari/RecipeApp/README.md

 2. Install the dependencies</br>
 `npm install`</br>

-💻 Run the App in Development Mode
+### 💻 Run the App in Development Mode
-To start the development server and open the app in your browser:
+To start the app in development mode, run:</br>

-bash
-Copy
-Edit
-npm start
+`npm start`</br>
-This uses Parcel to serve the index.html file and automatically reload the page on changes.
+This uses Parcel to serve the index.html file and automatically reload the page on changes.</br>

-🛠️ Build for Production
+### 🛠️ Build for Production
-To generate an optimized production build:
+To generate an optimized production build:</br>

-bash
-Copy
-Edit
-npm run build
+`npm run build`</br>

-The final files will be output to the dist/ folder.
+The final files will be output to the dist/ folder.</br>

-🧪 Technologies Used
+## 🧪 Technologies Used
-JavaScript (ES6+)
+- JavaScript (ES6+)

-Sass
+- Sass

-Parcel
+- Parcel

-Core-JS
+- Core-JS

-Regenerator-runtime
+- Regenerator-runtime

-Fracty
+- Fracty

-Fractional
+- Fractional